openSUSE/doc-kit/README.md

 Doc-Kit consists of two parts:

-* a command-line tool called `doc-kit` can download documentation boilerplate files
+* a command-line tool called `doc-kit` that can download documentation boilerplate files
 * a repository of documentation boilerplate files, such as the SUSE book preface and entity files

 Both are currently hosted in this Git repository.